wet-boew/wet-boew-api-standards/README.md

 * [JSONP](#jsonp)
 * [Request & Response Examples](#request-response-examples)

+## Style guide

+For the remainder of this document code, arguments and other undefiend technical statements will be `code fenced` as to be easily distinguishable from standard text.

+Arguments text will be used as follows:
+* Arguments stated in the url will be followed by an the equals sign '=' as `argument=`
+* Arguments stated as a header will be followed by a colon ':' as `argument:`

 ## Standards

 This document provides a standard along with examples for Government of Canada Web APIs, encouraging consistency, maintainability, and best practices across applications.
 Government of Canada APIs aim to balance a truly RESTful API interface with a positive developer experience (DX).